 - EDUC 302 Practice Teaching Seminar and EDUC 303 Practice Teaching.
 These courses are taken concurrently for three credits.

 Students preparing for certification must also take two courses in English and two courses in math, maintain a grade point average of 3.0 or higher, and pass a series of exams for beginning teachers (state requirements).
-To be admitted to the culminating student teaching phase of the program, students must earn a grade of a 2.7 or higher in both EDUC 200 (Critical Issues in Education) and EDUC 301 (Curriculum and Pedagogy) and be recommended by their major department and the director of the Education Program.
+To be admitted to the culminating student teaching phase of the program, students must earn a grade of a 2.7 or higher in both EDUC 200 (Community Learning Collaborative) and EDUC 301 (Curriculum and Pedagogy) and be recommended by their major department and the director of the Education Program.
 To be recommended for certification, students must earn a grade of 2.7 or higher in EDUC 302 (Practice Teaching Seminar) and a grade of Satisfactory in EDUC 303 (Practice Teaching).

 Note: Students practice-teach full time for 12 weeks in a local school during the spring semester of their senior year.
 Given this demanding schedule, students are not able to take courses other than the Practice Teaching Seminar and senior seminar for their major.